A&Es ‘overflowing’ with children as Strep A deaths climb to 15

 He confirmed the college had received reports of children waiting for more than 15 hours in A&E adding “the whole system dealing with newly sick children is under enormous pressure.”

-Dr Boyle also warned with children’s A&E’s full it makes it even harder to control infections.
+Dr Boyle also warned the situation made it harder to control infections.

 Have you been impacted by this story? email rebecca.thomas@independent.co.uk